 Here’s how it works: People apply for Estonian e-residency, no matter their country of origin.
 Once accepted, e-residents are provided ID cards with a special chip, issued by the Estonian government.
 With these cards, people can register and manage their location-independent business under EU laws.

-They can access online banking and payment providers (such as PayPal or Payoneer), digitally sign contracts, encrypt and securely transmit documents, declare business taxes online, and work with a range of service providers.
-There’s a budding network of Estonian e-residents, and a strong uptick in applications since 2014.
+They can access online banking and payment providers (such as PayPal or Transferwise), digitally sign contracts, encrypt and securely transmit documents, declare business taxes online, and work with a range of service providers.
+There’s a budding network of Estonian e-residents and a strong uptick in applications since it launched.

 Who is the average e-resident?
 With close to 50,000 applications accepted so far, it’s impossible to generalize, but the largest segment (41%) works in location-independent international business.